arufa-research/polar/README.md

 Polar is a development environment to compile, deploy, test, run them on a different networks.

+## Requirements

+- Node 14+
+- Yarn v1.22+ or NPM `v6.0+**
+- Connection to an Secret node.
+Follow our infrastructure README for instructions how to setup a private network.

 ## Setup

 To setup `polar` on your system, follow steps below: